UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 As part of any periodic review process, the course team will review the aims and learning outcomes of any placements to ensure that they remain appropriate.
 It may also be appropriate during such reviews to monitor success rates and, if possible, the effects on subsequent employment outcomes.

-8. equal opportunities
+8. Equal opportunities and Inclusivity

 In each case, the suitability of the Placement Provider will be assessed, taking risks into account.
 Schools should use a robust, fit-for-purpose procedure, proportionate to the complexity and nature of the activity and appropriate for their discipline.
 It is recognised that one procedure will not fit all types of placement.
 In each case, procedures must be clear, and visits or other forms of contact recorded.